bhushang19/agri-voice-rag/readme.md

    - Test the deployment using Twilio's test call feature
    - Monitor logs: `az webapp log tail --name <app-name> --resource-group <resource-group-name>`

-## Contributing

-We welcome contributions to Kisan Mitra!
-Please feel free to submit issues, fork the repository, and create pull requests for any improvements.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Support

-For support and queries, please create an issue in the repository or contact the maintainers.

 ---

 *Kisan Mitra - Empowering farmers with AI-powered agricultural wisdom*